 The Group has certain foreign currency receivables denominated in the same foreign currency as certain foreign currency payables, therefore natural hedge is achieved.
 Therefore, hedge accounting is not adopted.
 The foreign currency sensitivity analysis of possible change in foreign exchange rates on the Group's profit/loss and equity is performed on significant monetary items denominated in foreign currencies as of the reporting period-end.
 The Group's foreign currency risk is mainly related to volatility in the exchange rates of US dollars and CNY dollars.
 The information of the sensitivity analyses is as follows:

-When NTD appreciates/depreciates against USD by 1%, net income (loss) for the the year ended December 31, 2022 and 2021 would decrease/increase by NT\$5,643 thousand and NT\$1,563 thousand, respectively.
+When NTD appreciates/depreciates against USD by 1%, net income (loss) for the years ended December 31, 2023 and 2022 would decrease/increase by NT\$69 thousand and NT\$5,643 thousand, respectively.

-When NTD appreciates/depreciates against CNY by 1%, net income (loss) for the the year ended December 31, 2022 and 2021 would decrease/increase by NT\$511 thousand and NT\$769 thousand, respectively.
+When NTD appreciates/depreciates against CNY by 1%, net income (loss) for the years ended December 31, 2023 and 2022 would decrease/increase by NT\$902 thousand and NT\$511 thousand, respectively.